 Everywhere street markets |

-Our rather short stay in La Paz was OK-ish.
-Basically an afternoon to see the city which started with a trip to the Valley of the Moon.
+We had a rather short stay in La Paz.
+Basically an afternoon to see the city which started with a trip to the Valley of the Moon (a different one!).
 The erosion in the canyon where La Paz is situated is hard to believe.
-Yet still people build on the very edge of the canyon – and get washed away!
+Yet still people build on the very edge of the canyon – and the rains come and they get washed away!
 We rode the Teleferico (cable car) and had amazing views out over the city.

-We were, me in particular, disappointed in our visit.
-Our guide spent a lot of time of the phone (not aware of where we were) and sneaking pix of us for his FB page.
-Really!?
-Until I told him to stop.
-Despite warning from our guide that we would not find places that would take credit card, we managed to find a number of them and one particular wee hole in the wall amongst the chaos of the streets that served delicious food.
+I was a little disappointed in our visit.
+Our guide spent a lot of time on the phone (not aware of where we were?) and sneaking pix of us for his FB page - until I told him to stop.
+Despite warnings from our guide that we would not find eating places that would take credit card, we managed to find a number of them and one particular wee hole in the wall, amongst the chaos of the streets, served delicious food.

 |